PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 Cleans a user input.
 It sanitizes the input string through various functions.
 The input string is given parameter 1.<br>
-And returns the sanitized string
+And returns the sanitized string.

 ### Parameters